GDPR and security in day-to-day work — onboarding for clinic staff

 It sounds annoying.
 It is, for the first three days.
 After that it's automatic.

-When you leave the computer
+When you step away from the computer

 Keyboard shortcuts: